Cotalker/documentation/docs/documentation/automation/bots/fcswitchall.md

 ## Next Stages
 ### 1. Case A (key: CASE_A)
 Stage to be executed when the operation for case A results in true
-Required: no
 ### 2. Case B (key: CASE_B)
 Stage to be executed when the operation for case B results in true
-Required: no
 ### 3. Case C (key: CASE_C)
 Stage to be executed when the operation for case C results in true
-Required: no
 ### 4. Case D (key: CASE_D)
 Stage to be executed when the operation for case D results in true
-Required: no
 ### 5. E (key: CASE_E)
 Stage to be executed when the operation for case E results in true
-Required: no
 ### 6. Default (key: DEFAULT)
 Stage to be executed when none of the cases results in true
-Required: no
 ### 7. Cases terminated (key: DONE)
 Stage to be executed when all previous stages were executed
-Required: no
 ## Outputs
 ### 1. Context names (key: contextNames)